bvarnai/respository-installer/README.md

 ### Git credentials

-:warning: **isntaller** dosen't manage your *Git* credentials (ssh keys etc.) in any way.
-You need setup *Git* credentials to work with the repositories speficified in your configuration
+:warning: **installer** doesn't manage your *Git* credentials (ssh keys etc.) in any way.
+You need setup *Git* credentials to work with the repositories specified in your configuration

 ### Prerequisites